 Light Painted Wedding Photography

 Once the subject has been placed, nothing is allowed to move until all of the exposures have been made.
 The resulting images, sometimes well over one hundred of them, are combined and painted into a single, unique image.
 This method highlights the subject in a way that is simply not possible with any other lighting technique.
 Light Painted Photographs almost take on a 3D appearance, they’re that cool.

 No One Else Is Doing This At Weddings

-Joannie & I are part of very small, select group of photographers worldwide that employ this type of image creation.
+Joannie & I are part of a very small, select group of photographers worldwide that employ this type of image creation.
 I have been mentored by John Hartman, one of the finest light painting photographers in the world.
 I’ve totally caught “the light painting bug”!

 We have done extensive Google searches for Light Painted Wedding Photography, Wedding Photographers Who Light Paint, Wedding Photography Light Painting, Light Painted Wedding Photos, and other search terms.
 To our knowledge as of 2016, Joannie and I are the only full scene light painting wedding photographers in the world.